andy191x/hardhat-vagrant/README.md

 * Open a terminal, run: `bash dev.sh`.

 ```
 bash dev.sh           # (host)  spawn new VM. if the VM exists, a new terminal will be opened instead.
-vagrant destroy    # (host)  destroy the VM.
+bash dev.sh destroy   # (host)  destroy the VM.
 hardhat <command>     # (guest) shortcut alias for "npx hardhat"
 ```

 ## Prerequisites (Windows 10)